Protection of Edge transport in Quantum Spin Hall samples: Spin-Symmetry Based General Approach and Examples: Helical wire coupled to a Kondo-Heisenberg array

+We have to analyze the low frequency limit of the product $ \omega \delta G^R(\omega) $ which yields a correction to the nonlocal conductivity of the clean wire, see Eq.(\ref{NonLocSigma}).
+We note that $ {\cal S}^{\rm tot}_{zz} \, $ is the retarded correlation function of the KHA total spin.
+Since all MIs are located inside the finite SR, the total spin of the KHA is also finite.
+We conclude that the retarded correlation $ {\cal S}^{\rm tot}_{zz}(\omega) $ is bounded and, therefore, the product $ \omega \, {\cal S}^{\rm tot}_{zz}(\omega) $ vanishes in the dc limit.
+Hence, we arrive at the trivial limit \be \lim_{\omega \to 0 } \left( \omega \, \delta G^R(\omega) \right) = 0. \ee Eq.(\ref{Answer}) proves that the dc conductance of the helical wire coupled to {\it any spin conserving finite Kondo-Ising array} (i.e. the KHA with only ZZ-coupling of the MI spins) coincides with the ballistic conductance of the clean helical wire regardless of (i)~properties of contacts between the wire and the region of localized spins, (ii)~a spatial inhomogeneity or a spin disorder of the KHA, etc.

-If the spin array is infinite, the right-hand side of Eq.(\ref{FinalEst}) may diverge, our approach is not applicable any longer and the theory of Ref.\cite{AAY} for the infinite Kondo array should be used instead.
+If the spin array is infinite, the total spin of the KHA is not bounded, $ {\cal S}^{\rm tot}_{zz} $ may diverge, our approach is not applicable any longer and the theory of Ref.\cite{AAY} for the infinite Kondo array should be used instead.
 This theory predicts the dc conductivity (not conductance!) with the renormalized Drude weight.

+The action in Eq.(\ref{GenFunc}) is drastically changed in the spin non-preserving setup.
+For example, if the coupling of the MIs and the itinerant electrons breaks the spin U(1) symmetry, one cannot obtain the simple equations of the type (\ref{EffAct},\ref{GF-eq1}).
+The action for the charge sector acquires the form of a Sine-Gordon theory, where the charge density waves can be pinned.
+This leads to the suppression of the ballistic helical conductance, cf. Refs.\cite{AAY,YeWYuA}.